 So, is it a synth?

-We’ve got two envelope controls, the first labeled Crescendo, which is actually an Attack control -don’t expect very long attacks even with crescendo all the way up, and don’t expect very punchy snappy sounds with crescendo at 0-, and then we’ve got another control labeled as Sustain Length, which is in fact a release control, and it only affects the upper section, lower section has a fixed release which is something like 2.5 seconds or so, this release will take the upper part to 4000 ms!
+We’ve got two envelope controls, the first labeled Crescendo, which is actually an Attack control -don’t expect very long attacks even with crescendo all the way up, and don’t expect very punchy snappy sounds with a crescendo at 0-, and then we’ve got another control labeled as Sustain Length, which is in fact a release control, and it only affects the upper section, the lower section has a fixed release which is something like 2.5 seconds or so, this release will take the upper part to 4000 ms!
 Finally, there’s the ensemble button, and here’s where all the magic happens!
-This is like a really massive chorus that will make this thing sound fat and very recognisable.
+This is like a really massive chorus that will make this thing sound fat and very recognizable.

 As expected, Arturia has put up various extras for this machine which makes it much deeper and complex.
-So, when we open the lid a whole new world appears: a master section with controls for velocity and aftertouch for level and brightness, an LFO (from 0.10Hz to 13Hz) with five waveforms to choose (tri, saw, inverted saw, square and random), tremolo (Amp) and vibrato (pitch) as destinations, it can be tempo sync’d and it can be set to retrigger with every new note, also, there’s a bass cut for the LFO to not affect lower sounds, very clever, Arturia!
+So, when we open the lid a whole new world appears a master section with controls for velocity and aftertouch for level and brightness, an LFO (from 0.10Hz to 13Hz) with five waveforms to choose from (tri, saw, inverted saw, square and random), tremolo (Amp) and vibrato (pitch) as destinations, it can be tempo-synced and it can be set to retrigger with every new note, also, there’s a bass cut for the LFO to not affect lower sounds, very clever, Arturia!
 The LFO is controlled by the Mod wheel, and when the lid is open, you can set the amount of mod and the amount of pitch bend right next to the wheels.

-Then, we have controls for the Bass section, and here you’ll find a filter with cutoff and resonance, an EG for this filter with attack, sustain, release controls, and an envelope amount (which unfortunately it is not bipolar, just positive amounts).
+Then, we have controls for the Bass section, and here you’ll find a filter with cutoff and resonance, an EG for this filter with the attack, sustain, release controls, and an envelope amount (which unfortunately it is not bipolar, just positive amounts).

-Both delays go up to 1 second, analog delay is mono and has some modulation controls and digital delay is stereo, can be set to ping pong and can be sync’d to MIDI clock too.
-Finally, Slot 3, is for Reverb, and boy, there’re lots of Reverbs to choose from: many springs, a hall, plates, rooms and shimmer.
-When the lid is open, three knobs for FX amounts appear on the right corner of the keyboard, one for FX1, one for FX2 and one for reverb.
+Both delays go up to 1 second, the analog delay is mono and has some modulation controls and the digital delay is stereo, can be set to ping pong, and can be synced to MIDI clock too.
+Finally, Slot 3, is for Reverb, and boy, there’re lots of Reverbs to choose from: many springs, a hall, plates, rooms, and shimmer.
+When the lid is open, three knobs for FX amounts appear on the right corner of the keyboard, one for FX1, one for FX2, and one for reverb.

-As if this was not enough, the good guys from Arturia also added the possibility to make the Ensamble mono or stereo with a switch that appears when lid is open, and they’ve added an extra upper sound: Humana, which sounds something like the Viola sound, but with some phasing.
+As if this was not enough, the good guys from Arturia also added the possibility to make the Ensamble mono or stereo with a switch that appears when the lid is open, and they’ve added an extra upper sound: Humana, which sounds something like the Viola sound, but with some phasing.

 This is a very faithful recreation of the Solina with lots and lots of extras which turns this machine into something very powerful and versatile.
-I’m sure all Disco lovers will be pleased with this, as it is probably the only instrument in the world that you can hold one note down through all the verse of a song and know it will work!
+I’m sure all Disco lovers will be pleased with this, as it is probably the only instrument in the world that you can hold one note down through all the verses of a song and know it will work!
 Don’t believe me?
 Try it!

-Arturia Solina V synth string instrument is available at PluginBoutique.com for £75.20 / $115.75 / €102.30 in VST2, VST3, AAX, Audio Unit and Standalone versions.
+Arturia Solina V synth string instrument is available at PluginBoutique.com for £75.20 / $115.75 / €102.30 in VST2, VST3, AAX, Audio Unit, and Standalone versions.

-Also you can get the V Collection 4 bundle that includes all 16 virtual vintage synths developed by Arturia: Wurlitzer V, Modular V, CS-80 V, ARP2600V, Jupiter 8-V, Prophet V & VS, Oberheim SEM V, Matrix-12 V, VOX Continental V, Mini V2 and the Spark 2 drum machine.
+Also, you can get the V Collection 4 bundle that includes all 16 virtual vintage synths developed by Arturia: Wurlitzer V, Modular V, CS-80 V, ARP2600V, Jupiter 8-V, Prophet V & VS, Oberheim SEM V, Matrix-12 V, VOX Continental V, Mini V2 and the Spark 2 drum machine.

 More review from V Collection 4: